St. Clair Catholic District School Board

-The St. Clair Catholic District School Board (SCCDSB, known as English-language Separate District School Board No. 39 prior to 1999) is the separate school board that manages Catholic education in the county of Lambton including the city of Sarnia as well as in the regional municipality of Chatham-Kent, in southern Ontario, Canada.
+The St. Clair Catholic District School Board (SCCDSB, known as English-language Separate District School Board No. 39 prior to 1999) is the separate school board that manages Catholic education in the county of Lambton including the city of Sarnia as well as in the regional municipality of Chatham-Kent including the city of Chatham, in southern Ontario, Canada.

-The Board manages 26 elementary schools and 2 secondary or high schools.
+The Board manages 23 elementary schools and 2 secondary or high schools.